 - address: the email address to be verified.

-- apikey: the private API key for your BriteVerify account.
-NOTE: Each account has a private and a public API key.
-For server side implementations use the private API key.
+- api key: the private API key for your BriteVerify account.
+NOTE: Each account has a frontend and a backend API key.
+For server side implementations use the Backend API Key.

 Here is an example request: